-Installation: transparent polypropylene panel, absorbent fridge paper, 150 prepackaged meat labels
+Installation: transparent polypropylene panel, absorbent fridge paper, 150 prepackaged meat labels in ziploc bags

 300 x 100 x 2 cm

-Produced with the support of Livemedia and Sorli supermarkets
+Created with the support of Livemedia and Sorli supermarkets

 Carnivore, later renamed DCS1000, was a system implemented by the FBI designed to monitor email and electronic communications.
 It used a customizable packet sniffer that can monitor all of a target user’s Internet traffic and share this information with the industry in order to develop appropriate standards.
 Considering current systems of control such as Carnivore or Echelon and taking as a reference Marx’s Theory of Alienation, this project presents the human being as a prepackaged meat product with its functionality, traceability and fixed price per hour.

 → PERFORMANCE, 7’15”

 This real-time performance shows me as a fictional student at MAI, Marina Abramovic Institute, prototype for Hudson, USA.
 The performance repeats the series of actions guided by Abramovic in order to learn the Abramovic method, recently patented by the artist for the sake of “Preserving Performance Art”.